rylincoln/developer.fulcrumapp.com/_data-event-examples/geoserver-spatial-query.md

         PROGRESS(null);
       } else {
         PROGRESS(null);
         ALERT('No nearby streets found...
-Are you sure you are in Massachussets?');
+Are you sure you are in Massachusetts?');
       }
     }
   });